 By Sandy Swegel

 Bulbs are a favorite of mine because their beauty is so intense in the garden.
 But bulbs can be made even more striking by planting them with beautiful pansies or violas.
-Tulips & Pansies, I think of it as beauty now….with little pansy plants bringing color all Fall amid fallen leaves, beauty all winter as at least a few pansies will continue to stick their heads through the snow to shine in the winter sun.
+Tulips and Pansies, I think of them as beauty now and later… with little pansy plants bringing color all Fall amid fallen leaves, beauty all winter as at least a few pansies will continue to stick their heads through the snow to shine in the winter sun.
 And then there is the spectacular beauty of the Spring display as bulbs bloom over a Spring carpet of pansies.

 It’s very easy to make these little vignettes, even if you only have a tiny corner of your garden available.
 At it’s tiniest, you can take a two-foot square area of your garden and dig a hole in the center and plant seven tall tulips in a circle.
 Fill the soil in and plant 12 or so pansies in a grid above and about a foot beyond the centered tulips.
 For less than $15 you will have a tiny explosion of beauty in your little area.
 Or both tulips and pansies can be planted together in a container that is overwintered in a protected (but still cold) spot.